 - 1. Traditional Routine Criteria - a.
 The judges will score teams using the criteria listed on the UCA score sheet. - b.
 Cheer will count for 30 points, Building Skills will count for 50 points and Overall will count for 15 points.
 5 points will be awarded from the Spirit Video score. - c.
 Any deductions or violations will be taken off of the final score.
 For more information on scoring, score sheet and judging criteria, please visit uca.varsity.com. - 2.
 UCA Game Day Routine Criteria - The College Game Day Divisions and the Spirit Program Divisions showcases what traditional cheerleading is all about - leading the crowd!
 Teams will be evaluated on their ability to lead the crowd, proper game day skill incorporations, execution of skills, motion technique and overall routine. - b.
 The use of crowd leading tools such as rally towels, signs, poms, flags and/or megaphones is recommended.
 (All are not required) No other props, musical instruments, etc. may be used by anyone on the performance floor.
-Props may not be thrown into the crowd.
-Props must be handheld and cannot bear the weight of the performer.
-This includes sideline cheer/dance boxes used at games. - c.
+Props may not be thrown into the crowd. - c.
 The order for the College Game Day Championship will be Fight Song, Situations Sideline (offence / defense) and a Game Day Timeout (in this order). - d.
 The judges will score teams using the criteria listed on the UCA Game Day score sheets.
 Each team will be evaluated on a 95 point system with 5 points being awarded from the Spirit Video score.
 For detailed score sheets please visit uca.varsity.com.
 In the Spirit Program Divisions cheer and dance scores will be averaged together. - e.
 Fight Song - 1.
 Should represent the traditional Fight Song your school has always done at games. - 2.
 Skills should be minimal and practical. - 3.
 You should start from you sideline formation. - f.
 Situational Sideline - 1.
 Will be situational for each team performing.